mikependon/RepoDB.NET/pages/classes/cancellabletracelog.md

 # CancellableTraceLog

 A trace-logging class that is used to cancel the existing operation.
-It is used in all *Before* methods of the [ITrace](/interface/itrace) object.
+It is used in all BEFORE methods of the [ITrace](/interface/itrace) object.
 It derives from [TraceLog](/class/tracelog) class.

 ##### Properties

-- `IsCancelled` - is used to determine whether the operation has been cancelled.
+- IsCancelled - is used to determine whether the operation has been cancelled.
-- `IsThrowException` - is used to determine whether an exception will be thrown back to the actual operation.
+- IsThrowException - is used to determine whether an exception will be thrown back to the actual operation.

 ##### Methods

-- `Cancel` - is used to cancel the actual operation.
+- Cancel - is used to cancel the actual operation.
 It accepts the `throwException` argument to define whether an exception will be thrown back to the operation during cancellation.

 ##### Learnings